wenfanwu/schism-toolbox/README.md

 ### Step-2: Activated modules

-This part aims to select the activated modules in your simulation.
+This part aims to select activated modules for your simulation.

 ```matlab
 Mobj = call_schism_tracers(Mobj);